 Soup can be one of the most difficult things to make low sodium (and make it still taste good)!
 I make dozens of low sodium soups, and this chicken noodle is a really fantastic version – I highly recommend it.
 The lemon in the broth takes the flavor up to another level.

 You can make soups low in sodium by swapping a no-salt-added broth for traditional stocks, and using a good variety of herbs, spices, and a bit of acidity.
 Browse all our low sodium soup recipes here, for lunch and dinner inspirations without tons of added salt or preservatives!
+Try these recipes:

-Let’s keep in touch – don’t forget to follow over on Instagram, Facebook, & my Youtube channel for more amazing low sodium recipes – I’d love to connect with you there!
+Let’s keep in touch – don’t forget to follow over on Instagram, Facebook, & my Youtube channel for more easy low sodium recipes.

 Low Sodium Chicken Noodle Soup